 Slack (WORK) stock skyrocketed after going public via direct listing on Thursday.
 The stock began trading at $38.50 on the New York Stock Exchange, nearly 50% higher than the $26 reference price set Wednesday afternoon.

 Shares of the workplace messaging platform climbed as high as $42 during the trading session, putting Slack’s market cap at over $20 billion.

 Ten million people (95,000 of them paying customers) spend more than 50 million hours on the platform in a typical work week, according to Slack co-founder and CEO Stewart Butterfield.
-“Annualized, that’s billions of hours each year and growing,” he said passionately during the first-quarter earnings call Monday.
+“Annualized, that’s billions of hours each year and growing,” he said passionately during the first-quarter earnings call earlier this month.